-Longsword, sword and shield, wrestling, dagger, rapier, saber, stick and cane workshops will be held by the following Swiss associations: Sub Brach, Säbelrassler, CAL, GAFSchola, HADU, ELAA, GAGSchola, AMR, Freifechten Basel and Gladius et Codex.
+Longsword, court sword, wrestling, dagger, rapier, saber, and stick : 14 workshops will be held by the 10 following Swiss associations: Sub Brach, Säbelrassler, CAL, GAFSchola, HADU, ELAA, GAGSchola, AMR, Freifechten Basel and Gladius et Codex.

 The instructor’s and the tournament’s commissions will also give workshops.

-Below you will find the presentations of the instructors, their association as well as the descriptions of their workshop.
-Be attentive from the end of August to the end of September to discover the workshops offered!
+Below you will find the presentations of the instructors, their association as well as the descriptions of their workshop : 12/14.
+The last workshops will be presented at the beginning of October.

 Mathijs Roelofsen – GAFSchola